 My inspection of the roof covering was restricted from ground level and some parts were not visible.
-The flat roof coverings were not visible from ground level.

 I was not able to inspect the sub floor area.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.